microsoft/DirectXShaderCompiler/docs/DXIL.rst

-165 WaveMatch                     returns the bitmask of active lanes that have the same value 166 WaveMultiPrefixOp             returns the result of the operation on groups of lanes identified by a bitmask 167 WaveMultiPrefixBitCount       returns the count of bits set to 1 on groups of lanes identified by a bitmask 168 SetMeshOutputCounts           Mesh shader intrinsic SetMeshOutputCounts 169 EmitIndices                   emit a primitive's vertex indices in a mesh shader 170 GetMeshPayload                get the mesh payload which is from amplification shader 171 StoreVertexOutput             stores the value to mesh shader vertex output 172 StorePrimitiveOutput          stores the value to mesh shader primitive output 173 DispatchMesh                  Amplification shader intrinsic DispatchMesh
+165 WaveMatch                     returns the bitmask of active lanes that have the same value 166 WaveMultiPrefixOp             returns the result of the operation on groups of lanes identified by a bitmask 167 WaveMultiPrefixBitCount       returns the count of bits set to 1 on groups of lanes identified by a bitmask 168 WriteSamplerFeedback          updates a feedback texture for a sampling operation 169 WriteSamplerFeedbackBias      updates a feedback texture for a sampling operation with a bias on the mipmap level 170 WriteSamplerFeedbackLevel     updates a feedback texture for a sampling operation with a mipmap-level offset 171 WriteSamplerFeedbackGrad      updates a feedback texture for a sampling operation with explicit gradients 172 SetMeshOutputCounts           Mesh shader intrinsic SetMeshOutputCounts 173 EmitIndices                   emit a primitive's vertex indices in a mesh shader 174 GetMeshPayload                get the mesh payload which is from amplification shader 175 StoreVertexOutput             stores the value to mesh shader vertex output 176 StorePrimitiveOutput          stores the value to mesh shader primitive output 177 DispatchMesh                  Amplification shader intrinsic DispatchMesh
 === ============================= =======================================================================================================================================================================================================================